mitre/cis-aws-foundations-hardening/README.md

 ## Overview

-This will help you setup and validate an AWS VPC/ENV ...
+This will help you setup and validate an AWS Environment as per CIS AWS Benchmark.
+This build will not modify existing resources.
+It will modify default `default vpc` and each `default security group` as per CIS guidance.

 ### Tech Used
 - kitchen-terraform (v3.0.0)